FIWARE-Archive/security.P2abcengine/README.md

 Privacy GEri
 ===========

 This project is part of FIWARE.
 This project contains ZHAW's Privacy GEri in [FIWARE](https://www.fiware.eu).
+Also check the FIWARE [Catalogue](http://catalogue.fiware.org) for more Generic Enablers.

 Copyright &copy; 2015 Zürcher Hochschule der Angewandten Wissenschaften (ZHAW).